Lima Memorial Health System Logo

 Exams and Tests

-Diagnosis is most often made when a blood test shows that the infant's calcium level is low.
+The diagnosis is most often made when a blood test shows that the infant's blood calcium level is low.

 Treatment